nikadams/Database-project/README.md

-# basic-project
+# Database Project
-basic project template for java
+Basic project to connect to a database